 Price levels are kind of weird; they let you individually adjust the price of an item up or down.
-For example, if you've agreed to discount items by 10 percent for a certain customer, you can easily do this by using a price level to knock the price down by 10 percent whenever you're invoicing that customer.
+If you've agreed to discount items by 10 percent for a certain customer, for example, you can easily do this by using a price level to knock the price down by 10 percent whenever you're invoicing that customer.

-To use price levels, you first have to set up the price levels by using the Price Level list command on the Lists menu.
+To use price levels, you first have to set up the price levels by using the Price Level List command.
 After you set up your price levels, you adjust prices by using price levels when you create an invoice.
 I describe how both tasks work.